Opening Soon: A Japanese-Style Bagel Shop in Downtown Vancouver

 Q: Portugal is dealing now with former addicts coming back and needing treatment.
 Why is that happening?

 A: Portugal is going through a financial crisis.
-Many social service departments have had budget cuts of 30 percent.
-[Our department] had some cuts, about 10 percent, but fortunately the government was sensitive that we will pay later if we just let people get cut off.
+Many social service departments have had budget cuts of 30 percent. had some cuts, about 10 percent, but fortunately the government was sensitive that we will pay later if we just let people get cut off.
 What was sacrificed was employment policies and programs.
 As we learned, it is crucial to work right from the beginning of the treatment process with labour and social reintegration of drug users.
 Our indicators are that this recent outbreak of what’s called “ancient users” are people in their 50s and 60s.
 They’re not working.
 It’s a recent phenomenon and directly connected to Portugal’s economic crisis.
 One of our big challenges is going to be how to stay with this population and help them get old with dignity.

 Q: One of the anti-drug ads in Portugal from the 1970s had the slogan “Drugs, Madness, Death.”
 Portugal’s decriminalization policy is now founded on values of humanism, pragmatism and participation.
 What are the three words that should define Vancouver and Portugal’s drug policies in the next 20 years?